aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

 - [License](#license)

-## Introduction
+## What is AWS Transfer Family Custom IdP Solution?
-There are several examples of custom identity providers for AWS Transfer in AWS blog posts an documentation, but there have been no standard patterns for implementing a custom provider that accounts for details including logging and where to store the additional session metadata needed for AWS Transfer, such as the `HomeDirectoryDetails`.
-This solution provides a reusable foundation for implementing custom identity providers with granular per-user session configuration, and decouples the identity provider authentication logic from the reusable logic that builds a configuration that is returned to AWS Transfer to complete authentication and establish settings for the session.
+The AWS Transfer Family Custom IdP Solution is a modular [custom identity provider](https://docs.aws.amazon.com/transfer/latest/userguide/custom-lambda-idp.html) solution that solves for many common use authentication and authorization use cases that enterprises have when implementing the service.
+This solution provides a reusable foundation for implementing custom identity providers with granular per-user session configuration and separates authentication and authorization logic, offering a flexible and easy-to-maintain foundation for various use cases.

 ## Solution Overview

-This IdP solution separates authentication and authorization logic, offering a flexible and easy-to-maintain foundation for various use cases.
-The solution provides these key features:
+The AWS Transfer Family Custom IdP Solution provides these key features:

 * An [AWS Serverless Application Model (AWS SAM)](https://aws.amazon.com/serverless/sam/) template that provisions the required resources.
 Optionally, deploy and configure [AWS API Gateway](https://aws.amazon.com/api-gateway/) to [incorporate AWS WAF](https://aws.amazon.com/blogs/storage/securing-aws-transfer-family-with-aws-web-application-firewall-and-amazon-api-gateway/).
 * An [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) schema to store configuration metadata about users and IdPs, including user session settings such as `HomeDirectoryDetails`, `Role`, and `Policy`.